MaterializeInc/materialize/doc/user/content/manage/user-management/rbac-intro.md

 ### Privileges

-Privileges are the actions or operations a role is allowed to perform.
-When you create a role, you can select specific privileges for that role based on the objects that role needs to access.
+Privileges are the actions or operations a role is allowed to perform on a specific object.
+After you create a role, you can select specific privileges for that role based on the objects that role needs to access.

 Materialize supports the following privileges: